 Last month, we posted a blog about things to do when visiting your elderly loved one this holiday.

-It may be difficult to address these items, especially if they have been private about their finances and health.
-Using the right words, tone, and timing can break those barriers and open the door to meaningful conversation.
+It may be challenging to address these items, especially if they have been private about their finances and health.
+But using the right words, tone, and timing can break those barriers and open the door to meaningful conversation.

-Here are nine topics regarding money and health to discuss with your elderly loved one:
+Here are nine topics regarding money and health to discuss with your elderly loved one.

 1- Contact List

 If you live out of town, find out who is on their mobile phone as ICE (in case of emergency).
-Update this list at least once a year.

 2- Online Account Access

-Reach out to an independent Medicare agent to make sure they’re in the best plan, especially if your elderly parent travels, will be moving out of state, or needs expensive surgery.
+Reach out to an independent Medicare agent to ensure they’re in the best plan, especially if your elderly parent travels, will be moving out of state, or needs expensive surgery.

 If your elderly loved one suffers from frailty, sound judgment might be compromised in managing financial affairs and/or care for their home.

 5- Power of Attorney

 Use this information to calculate their spending and compare it to their income.
 Make sure they are not spending more than their income.

 7- Beneficiaries and Will

 Also, encourage them to review their Will, especially if there is a change in health or marital status.

 8- Direct Deposit

-Set-up direct deposit for their Social Security check and other sources of income if they haven’t already done this task.
+Set up direct deposit for their Social Security check and other sources of income if they haven’t already done this task.

 Try using a subtle opening to break barriers.
 For example, a family situation — “How is Aunt Debbie doing since Uncle Kevin unexpectedly passed away this year?”

 You can also reference recent news — “Did you see the special report about increasing long-term care expenses?”
-You can even use your situation as an opening — “We need help with our will.
+You can even use your situation as an opening — “We need help with our Will.
 Who did you use?”

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”